Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Dodge/Elusive Crosswind Defense.md

 Prerequisite Charms:
   - "[[Hopping Firecracker Evasion]]"
 ---
 The Dragon-Blood’s dodge unleashes a swirling vortex of air, turning aside her enemies’ arrows.
 She gains +1 Evasion against a ranged attack from medium range, or +2 against an attack from long or extreme range.
-This doesn’t count as a bonus from Charms.
+This doesn’t count as a bonus from [[Charms]].